 What is it?

 To begin with, verbatim repetition of words from previously published work without following the established norm is considered to be SELF-PLAGIARISM.
-Itis considered to be a form of plagiarism in the field of academia (Roig, 2006).
-Though, it differs from lifting someone else’s word/s from their work, it is equally offensive as it is copying passage/s or paragraph/s from one’s own previously published work without proper referencing (Smith, 2007).
+It is considered to be a form of plagiarism in the field of academia (Roig, 2006).
+Though it differs from lifting someone else’s word/s, it is equally offensive as it is copying passage/s or paragraph/s from one’s own previously published work without proper referencing (Smith, 2007).
 Self-plagiarism is considered misconduct because the author makes deliberate attempts to deceive the reader.

 How Can I avoid it?

 Though there are not many scholarly articles on self-plagiarism in social sciences, two publication manuals, Medical Library Associations (MLA) and American Psychological Associations (APA) clearly state that verbatim repetition without proper referencing the previous work is not acceptable (Scanlon, 2009).
 Further, no scholarly journals accept works that infringe copyright provisions.
 Thus, the basic thing that I personally would suggest is to follow the conventions to avoid self-plagiarism.
 It is obvious that researchers are provided with some leeway (Scanlon 2009; Smith 2007; Roig 2006), in relation to text reusing, but it should not be taken for granted that we can do rash duplication for monetary or any other gains without properly acknowledging and attributing the source.
 It should be noted that egregious duplication reflects academic dishonesty and lack of creative thinking.
 On the other hand, copying with proper attribution from previous works suggests that the researcher has the sense of research integrity, and is concerned about his/her ethics